Mahtab-javidi88/Portfolio/README.md

 - **Data Visualization:** Adept at creating insightful reports and dashboards using tools like Power BI and Excel.
 - **AI and Machine Learning:** Experienced in developing and fine-tuning deep learning models, including Convolutional Neural Networks (CNNs) for image processing and predictive analytics.

-## Education and courses:
--Master of scince Artifical Enteligence
--Machine Learning and Deep Learning courses in coursera:
+## Portfolio Projects

+This Portfolio Contain 4 types of Project:

-## SQL PROJECTS
+## 1-Data Cleaning Using SQL

 ### [MOST SUBSCRIBED YOUTUBE CHANNEL DATA ANALYSIS]
  The analysis shows the details of youtube channels which have highest number of subscribers respective of category, country, language , branded & non branded.